Graduate and undergraduates

 One-year industrial placement

-Would you like to experience working in a professional environment as an audit trainee before you embark on the final year of your degree?
+Would you like to experience working in a professional environment as an audit or business tax trainee before you embark on the final year of your degree?

-haysmacintyre take on undergraduates to experience a one year industrial placement within our audit department.
+haysmacintyre take on undergraduates to experience a one year industrial placement within both our audit and business tax departments.

 You will have completed the first two years of a degree and your goal is to achieve an industrial placement in a professional environment before embarking on your final year of your degree.